Retrieving cosmological information from small-scale CMB foregrounds II. The kinetic Sunyaev Zel'dovich effect: Methods

 where $y\, (z)\equiv(1+z)^{\frac{3}{2}}$, $y_\mathrm{re}=y\, (z=z_\mathrm{re})$ for $z_\mathrm{re}$ the midpoint of Hydrogen reionisation, such that $x_e(\zre)=0.5$ and $\delta y \equiv \frac{3}{2}\, (1+z)^{\frac{1}{2}}\, \delta z$ for $\delta z = 0.5$, roughly corresponding to the redshift range which sees the IGM ionised fraction increasing from $25\%$ to $75\%$.
 The $f_e$ parameter corresponds to the number of electrons per Hydrogen atom, and is equal to $f_e\simeq 1.08$ when accounting for the first ionisation of Helium.
 The contribution of the second Helium ionisation is added for $z>4.5$ as another hyperbolic tangent such as the one given in Eq.~\eqref{eq:xe_tanh}, with parameters $z_\mathrm{re,He}=5.0$ and $\delta z_{\rm He} = 0.5$ \citep{kuhlen_2012}.
 It is finished by $z=3.5$.
 When $\delta z$ is fixed, it is possible to deduce the value of $\zre$ through binary search from a given $\tau$ value.

 In this framework, the evolution of $x_e$ with redshift is a quick and symmetrical process, centred on $\zre$.
-However, recent simulations and analyses of astronomical data sets \citep{21cmFAST_2011,aubert_2015_EMMA,rsage} show the reionisation process to be a highly gradual evolution, starting slowly at redshifts as high as $z=15$ \citep{Robertson2015,GorceDouspis_2018}.
-Since the kSZ power depends largely on the duration of reionisation \citep[see, e.g., Sec.~\ref{subsec:1_kSZ} and][]{battaglia_2013_paperIII,Alvarez_2016}, it is essential to include a more accurate evolution of $x_e(z)$ in any analysis attempting to measure its amplitude.
-Therefore, we choose the power-law evolution introduced in \citet{Douspis2015} and already confronted to \Planck~data in \citet{Planck_2016_reio}:
+However, recent simulations and analyses of astronomical data sets show the reionisation process to be a highly gradual evolution, starting slowly at redshifts as high as $z=15$ \citep{Robertson2015,GorceDouspis_2018}.
+Since the kSZ power depends largely on the duration of reionisation \citep[see Sec.~\ref{subsec:1_kSZ} and][]{battaglia_2013_paperIII,Alvarez_2016} and on its asymmetry \citep{ParkShapiro_2013,ChenTrac_2022}, it is essential to include a more accurate evolution of $x_e(z)$ in any analysis attempting to measure its amplitude.
+Accounting for this asymmetry can be done by, for instance, interpolating between different ionisation levels \citep[e.g.][]{MilleaBouchet_2018, TracChen_2022} or by changing the parameterisation for the redshift-evolution of the ionisation level.
+In this work, we follow this second approach and use the power-law introduced in \citet{Douspis2015} and already confronted to large-scale CMB data in \citet{Planck_2016_reio}:

 where $z_\mathrm{early}$ corresponds to the redshift around which the first emitting sources form and at which $x_e(z)$ is matched to a residual ionised fraction of $10^{-4}$.
 We fix $z_\mathrm{early}=20$, in agreement with current constraints on the history of reionisation obtained from astrophysical data sets \citep{Robertson2015,GreigMesinger_2015,GorceDouspis_2018}.
 Additionally, we find that the data considered in this work does not require sources to light up before $z=20$.
 We let $z_\mathrm{end}$ and $z_\mathrm{re}$ vary, since fixing $z_\mathrm{early}$ makes $\zre$ a sampling equivalent to $\alpha$ (Eq.~\ref{eq:xe_param}), and we choose the former to facilitate the interpretation of results.
 Finally, for convergence purposes, we sample $\mathrm{d}z \equiv \zre-\zend$ instead of $\zend$ and we consider the contribution of Helium reionisation.
-We will include this parameterisation into the derivation of the kSZ angular power spectrum.
+We include this parameterisation into the derivation of the kSZ angular power spectrum detailed below.